canmom/vector/VECTOR-ch3.md

 It went as planned.
 CORAL won---but she didn't die.
 OPHANIM saw to that.

-Now, after sacrificing everything to stop the FURNACE burning, CORAL is here to light it again.
+Now, after sacrificing everything to stop the furnace burning, CORAL is here to light it again.

 ---